Things to see and do - Ischgl

 In winter the little resorts in North Tyrol occupy one of the prettiest ski areas in the country, whether they cater to locals or to the jet set.
 In summer this mountainous region is peaceful and pleasantly cool.
 Long fought over by Austria and Italy, Tyrol has inherited a double culture and a diverse Baroque patrimony, offering another way to explore a region that often evokes picturesque clichés.Customise this route and add it to My travel book

 From the mountain terrace restaurant, splendid views extend southwards over the sheer Stammerspitze, Muttler and Piz Mundin peaks, to the south-east over the Otztaler Alps, and northwards over the ski slopes across the Swiss border, at the foot of the Bürkelkopf.
-Even more far-ranging panoramas, can be enjoyed from the Visnitzbahn and Mullerbahn chair-lifts.

 The Church of St Katherine is an example of the southern German Baroque style.
 The ceiling and dome were decorated with trompe-l'oeil paintings by the Italian Giuseppe Gru from 1784.
 The Rococo statues and beautifully-gilded pulpit are of high quality.